xyzen/CS490/README.md

-# Check the Wiki for details about each project.
+# Check the Wiki for details about each Lesson.